Eppo-exp/eppo-docs/docs/feature-flags/sdks/go.md

 1. The **Traffic Exposure** setting on experiments/allocations determines the percentage of subjects the SDK will assign to that experiment/allocation.
 For example, if Traffic Exposure is 25%, the SDK will assign a variation for 25% of subjects and `""` for the remaining 75% (unless the subject is part of an allow list).

-2. If you are using Eppo for experiment assignments, you must start the experiment in the user interface before `GetAssignment` returns variations.
+2. If you are using Eppo for experiment assignments, you must start the experiment in the user interface before `getStringAssignment` returns variations.
 It will return `""` if the experiment is not running, both before and after.

 ![start-experiment](/img/connecting-data/StartExperiment.png)

-3. If `GetAssignment` is invoked before the SDK has finished initializing, the SDK may not have access to the most recent experiment configurations.
+3. If `getStringAssignment` is invoked before the SDK has finished initializing, the SDK may not have access to the most recent experiment configurations.
 In this case, the SDK will assign a variation based on any previously downloaded experiment configurations stored in local storage, or return `""` if no configurations have been downloaded.

 <br />